Digital agility is essential to be better prepared for workplace disruption

 Disruption is inevitable, but very few people could have predicted the events of 2020.
 Regardless, experts have long been pressing the need for more resilient and agile business models.

 Unfortunately, 41% of organisations in New Zealand don’t have an up-to-date cybersecurity strategy and solutions in place that cover all the vulnerabilities posed by remote working.
 This is made more difficult by 49% allowing employees to use personal devices to conduct company work.
-In its most recent update, cybersecurity agency Cert NZ cited more than 3000 reported cybersecurity incidents between January 1 and June 30 - a 42% increase on the same period last year.
+Last year, cybersecurity agency Cert NZ cited more than 3000 reported cybersecurity incidents between January 1 and June 30 - a 42% increase on the same period in 2019.

 Yet there are also the possibilities of fires, earthquakes, floods, and even terrorist attacks.
 When the unlikely occurs, organisations need the ability to quickly transform their operations and pivot their business models.
 The low hanging fruit for creating this agility is within your workforce technology, which is why it’s so essential to have a flexible and adaptable technology fleet for deploying in any location or scenario.

 According to McKinsey research following the 2007–08 Global Financial Crisis, those companies that move quickly during a crisis are more likely to survive over the long-term.
 In the circumstances brought about by 2020, McKinsey’s team believes the COVID-19 crisis is likely to significantly accelerate digital transformation projects across the board - as digital technology is now seen as the crucial enabler of organisational agility.